Protocol frames

 An encapsulation that holds the response's payload.

-A RequestFailedData encoded with Slice1.
+A RequestFailedData encoded with the Ice encoding.

-The response's error message encoded with Slice1.
+The response's error message encoded with the Ice encoding.

 RequestFailedData is a struct that holds the request's path, fragment and operation.
-The path is encoded as an Identity and the fragment is encoded as a Sequence<string>:
+The path is encoded as an Identity and the fragment is encoded as a sequence<string>:

-compact struct RequestFailedData {
+struct RequestFailedData

-path: Identity
+Identity path;

-operation: string
+string operation;

 }